-This report is intended solely for the information and use of the Board of Directors, management, others within the organization, the Office of Public Accountability of Guam and also is a matter of public record.
+This report is intended solely for the information and use of management, the Board of Directors, others within the organization, and the Office of Public Accountability - Guam and is not intended to be and should not be used by anyone other than these specified parties.

-We will be pleased to discuss the attached comment with you and, if desired, to assist you in implementing the suggestion.
+We will be pleased to discuss the attached comments with you and, if desired, to assist you in implementing any of the suggestions.